Brent Muscat: ALLEY CATS LV, The Saints of Las Vegas, Original Sin LV, etc.

-ALLEY CATS LV
+Alley Cats IV

-Muscat, Executive Producer Shion Francois, and Takashi O'hashi who is a Japanese guitarist (Cats In Boots, SEIKIMAII II, The Outsiders) formed ALLEY CATS LV from 2016.
+Muscat, executive producer Shion Francois, and Japanese guitarist Takashi O'Hashi (Cats in Boots, SEIKIMAII II, The Outsiders) formed ALLEY CATS LV from 2016.
 Also the member of this band are Zachary Throne on vocal and bass and drummer Stephen Mills.

-In early 2017 they released their first self titled Ep, which was followed up by a tour in Japan.
+In early 2017, they released their first self titled Ep, which was followed up by a tour in Japan.
 After the tour the band returned to the studio to record its second EP with the single Speed Racing Superstar.

-In December 2017 Brent took a "hiatus" from Alley Cats.
+In December 2017, Brent took a "hiatus" from Alley Cats.

 The Saints of Las Vegas

 Brent also formed the band Saints of Las Vegas, with Anthony Serrano as the lead singer.
-On February 7, 2018, the Saints released the single “TOMEKA”.
-They followed that up on March 15, 2018 with the single and lyric music video for "Panic Room".
+On February 7, 2018, the Saints released the single "TOMEKA".
+They followed that up on March 15, 2018, with the single and lyric music video for "Panic Room".

 Original Sin LV

-In 2017 Brent joined Todd Kerns along with the most well known line up of the Sin City Sinners in a limited number of shows.
+In 2017, Brent joined Todd Kerns along with the most well known line up of the Sin City Sinners in a limited number of shows.
 They followed up this limited engagement with an August 31, 2018, gig at the world-famous Count's Vamp'd RockBar & Grill.

-Radio Show
+Radio show

-Brent Muscat hosted his own radio show "Mondays with Muscat" on lvrockradio that featured local music and musicians.
+Muscat hosted his own radio show "Mondays with Muscat" on lvrockradio that featured local music and musicians.